 McDonald's names new US president again

-NEW YORK (AP) — McDonald's named a new president for its struggling U.S. division on Friday, marking the second change in the high-profile spot in less than two years.
+NEW YORK (AP) — McDonald's has named a new president for its flagship U.S. division, marking the second change in less than two years.

 The world's biggest hamburger chain says former McDonald's executive Mike Andres will replace Jeff Stratton, who is retiring, effective Oct.
 15.

 Stratton, 58, took over in late 2012 and replaced Jan Fields.
 That shakeup was made after McDonald's Corp. reported its first monthly sales drop in nearly a decade.
 Sales in the U.S. have remained weak ever since, with the company facing intensifying competition and changing eating habits.